Elephants Do Not Forget: Differential Privacy with State Continuity for Privacy Budget: Design and security Goals

 \section{Design and security Goals}

-Given the above threat model we wish to design a DP system that, at a high level, behaves as a trusted third party executing DP code would behave.
-In particular, the system should provide an interactive query interface to a data analyst and answer analyst's queries with DP guarantees and within privacy budget constraints.
-We propose \emph{DP confidentiality} and \emph{liveness} definitions to capture these properties, respectively.
+Given the above threat model we wish to design a DP system that, at a high level, behaves as a trusted third party executing DP code would behave when set in an untrusted environment.
+In particular, the system should answer analyst's queries with DP guarantees and within privacy budget constraints, while also being able to recover from a crash.
+We propose \emph{liveness} and \emph{DP confidentiality} definitions to capture these properties.